zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize your his profile account by accessing a route described below.
+The admin can visualize his profile account by accessing the route below.

 Route: *`GET "api/v1/admin/profile"`*